 What is SDLC model and its Phases

-In this phase all the requirement are collected from customer/client.
+1. Requirement: In this phase, all the requirements are collected from the customer/client.
 They are provided in a document called Businessmen requirement specification (BRS) and System requirement specification (SRS).
-All the detail are discuss with customer/client in detail.
+All the details are discussed with the customer/client in detail.

-- (a).
-High level design (HLD): It give the architecture of software product.
+- High-level design (HLD): It gives the architecture of software products.

-- (b).
-Low level design (LLD): It describe how each and every feature in the product should work and every component.
+- Low-level design (LLD): It describes how each and every feature in the product should work and every component.

 - This is the longest phase.

-- In font end: development coding are done even SEO setting are done
+- In front-end: Development of coding is done even SEO settings are done.

-- In Middle ware: They connect both font end and back end
+- In Middleware: They connect both the front end and back end.

-After successful testing the product is delivered/deployed to the client, even client are trained how to use the product.
+5. Deployment: After successful testing, the product is delivered/deployed to the client, and even clients are trained on how to use the product.

-Once the product has been delivered to the client a task of maintenance start as when the client will come up with an error the issue should be fixed from time to time.
+6. Maintenance: Once the product has been delivered to the client a task of maintenance starts as when the client will come up with an error the issue should be fixed from time to time.